SumitXettri/Frontend-Projects/Nepal's GDP Chart/README.md

 ---
 ## 🖥️ Usage
-- Click on any of the piano keys or press corresponding keys on your keyboard (e.g., A, S, D, etc.) to play notes.
+- Hover over any bar to see GDP values in billions with a highlight.
+- Tooltip shows formatted GDP and year with dynamic position.
-- The app features a **responsive design**, making it usable on both **desktop and mobile devices**.
+- The chart adapts to screen size and looks sleek on both mobile and desktop.
+- Includes a glowing effect on bar hover and centered animated background.

 ---